dragonwasrobot/formal-language/README.md

   * Sanity check input:
     * Alphabet shouldn't be able to use special symbols
     * Alphabet symbols have length 1
+  * Refactor:
+    * Improve intersection/union/minus algorithm so that it uses a DFS to create the new FA to reduce the amount of invalid states.

 * Push-down Automata.
   * Implement one.